BITszwang/CTNet/README.md

 ```

 ## Dataset
-We used the UCMerced dataset for both training and test.
+We used the UCMerced dataset for both training and testing.
 Please first download the dataset via [Baidu Drive](https://pan.baidu.com/s/1XiFhJT9eExfebV3TSkjY2w) (key:912V).

 ## Pretrained weight
 All the models (X2/3/4) can be downloaded from [Baidu Drive](https://pan.baidu.com/s/1XiFhJT9eExfebV3TSkjY2w) (key:912V).